ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-14-A3C_cont_thread_nStep.md

 ---

 An A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded continuous version.

-Environment from OpenAI's gym: Pendulum-v0 (Continuous)

-[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_cont_max.ipynb): A3C (continuous) multi-threaded version with N-step targets(use maximum terms possible)
+The code is tested with Gym's continuous action space environment, Pendulum-v0 on Colab.

 The majority of the code is very similar to the [discrete](https://chuacheowhuan.github.io/A3C_disc_thread_nStep/) version with the exceptions highlighted in the following sections:

+[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_cont_max.ipynb): A3C (continuous) multi-threaded version with N-step targets (use maximum terms possible)

+---

+## Key implementation details:

 Action selection: